mjackson/web-starter/README.md

     $ heroku config:set SESSION_DOMAIN=.example.com
     $ heroku config:set SESSION_SECRET=`node -p 'require("crypto").randomBytes(64).toString("hex")'`

+## Long-term Caching

+By default assets are compiled when you deploy to Heroku and served out of the `public/assets` directory with a lifetime of one year (i.e. `Cache-Control: public, max-age=31536000` HTTP header).
+To alter the `max-age` value, set the `MAX_AGE` environment variable:

+    $ heroku config:set MAX_AGE=1d

 ## Serving Assets from a CDN

-By default assets are compiled when you deploy to Heroku and served out of the `public/assets` directory.
-If you want to put these assets on a CDN instead, first put the full URL to your CDN in the `output.publicPath` variable in `webpack.config.js` and manually run the build with:
+If you prefer to serve your assets directly from a CDN instead of from your application server, first put the full URL to your CDN in the `output.publicPath` variable in `webpack.config.js` and manually run the build with:

     $ npm run build